Skip to content

 The practical impact is significant.
 You can't search for keywords, can't select and copy a paragraph, can't feed the text into a translation tool, and screen readers can't access the content — making the document inaccessible to visually impaired users.

-- Upload your scanned PDF by dragging it into the upload area or browsing your files.
+2. Select your scanned PDF by dragging it into the file area or browsing your device.

-- Process the document — the engine analyzes each page, identifies text regions, and generates the searchable layer.
+4. Process the document — the engine analyzes each page and displays its recognized text.
 A progress indicator shows which page is being processed.

 Everything happens locally on your device.
 Your scanned contracts, medical records, and financial statements never travel to any external server.